-Ninety-eight percent of Mayo's internal medicine residents have passed the ABIM examinations on their first attempt (most recent 3-year rolling average), and the average score has been consistently in the upper decile nationally.
-Mayo Clinic Rochester enjoys one of the highest board pass rates of any internal medicine residency program in the country.
+Ninety-eight percent of Mayo's internal medicine residents have passed the ABIM examinations on their first attempt (most recent three-year rolling average), and the average score has been consistently in the upper decile nationally.
+Mayo Clinic in Rochester enjoys one of the highest board pass rates of any internal medicine residency program in the country.

 At the conclusion of one's Internal Medicine Residency training, an individual may wish to continue graduate medical education training within the Mayo School of Graduate Medical Education.
 If so, a number of fellowships are available on a competitive basis.

-General Medicine fellowships
+General medicine fellowships

 Mayo pioneered the concept of "specializing" in general internal medicine after completing a three-year internal medicine residency program.
 Tracks are designed for internists whose career goals include both academic and primary care general internal medicine.